 Connecticut Paralegal Schools

-Connecticut employs over 4,600 paralegals.1 The Bridgeport-Stamford-Norwalk metropolitan area and the Connecticut non-metropolitan area are some of the highest paying areas in the country.1 A well-qualified paralegal in Connecticut has the ability to work in a field that is both lucrative and fulfilling.
+According to the US Bureau of Labor Statistics, over 5,400 paralegals work in Connecticut.1 The Bridgeport-Stamford-Norwalk metropolitan area is one of the highest-paying areas in the country for paralegals and legal assistants.1 A well-qualified paralegal in Connecticut has the ability to work in a field that is both lucrative and fulfilling.
 This is why it makes sense for those interested in becoming a paralegal in Connecticut to attend a paralegal school.
 There are a range of paths that one can take in order to obtain a paralegal degree in Connecticut.
-Schools in Connecticut offer certificates, two-year degrees, or even programs that can be included in a four-year Legal Studies degree.
-A high school diploma or GED is the only requirement to get started on a two or four-year degree in Connecticut.
-In addition, Connecticut paralegal programs can be completed in a traditional on-campus format or online.
+Schools in Connecticut offer paralegal certificates as well as two- and four-year degrees in the traditional on-campus format and online.

 How to Become a Paralegal in Connecticut

-At this point, there are no training requirements to become a paralegal in the state of Connecticut.
-There have been discussions by lawmakers to institute regulations; however, as of now, no specific training requirements have been implemented.
-The paralegal in Connecticut is required to be directly supervised by a state licensed attorney who takes full responsibility for the paralegal’s professional conduct.
+At this time, there are no state-level training requirements to become a paralegal in the state of Connecticut.
+However, most employers prefer to hire candidates who have at least an associate’s degree and some formal paralegal training.
+Paralegals in Connecticut are required to be directly supervised by a state-licensed attorney, who takes full responsibility for the paralegal’s professional conduct.

-Despite the fact that paralegals in Connecticut are not required to have any formal training, it can be very beneficial for a candidate in this state.
-The legal knowledge needed for this profession is extensive, and a program dedicated to teaching this information can provide a candidate with a competitive edge when seeking employment in Connecticut.
+Despite the fact that paralegals in Connecticut are not legally required to have any formal training, it can be very beneficial.
+The legal knowledge needed for this profession is extensive, and a program dedicated to teaching this information can provide a candidate with a competitive edge when seeking paralegal jobs in Connecticut.
 Networking and finding future job prospects are also benefits of an educational program.
-The Bureau of Labor Statistics reports that the majority of paralegals possess either an associate degree or certificate, yet some firms will hire a person with a bachelor’s degree who lacks any legal experience, and train them on the job.
-Certificate programs can be used as a vehicle for entering the workforce sooner.
+The US Bureau of Labor Statistics reports that the majority of paralegals possess either an associate’s degree in the paralegal field or a bachelor’s degree plus a paralegal certificate.2 For those who possess college coursework and professional experience, certificate programs can be used as a vehicle for entering the workforce sooner.

 Connecticut Paralegal Salary and Job Outlook